Fusion-stable structures on triangulated categories: Applications

 are the underlying graphs of the quivers $Q$ and $\spec$, respectively.
 We restricted to the cases in \Cref{ex:folding} or \Cref{ex:w-folding}.
 For $\Omega$, we have the corresponding root system $\Lambda_\Omega$ and associated $\fkh_\Omega$, $W_\Omega$, etc.

-\begin{example} Here are some examples of showing (the projection of) weighted folding of roots systems. \begin{itemize} \item The root system of $D_6$ decomposes into proportional (with golden ratio) copies of type $H_3$, as shown in \Cref{fig:D6=2H3}.
-The middle one is the $D_6$ root system while each black vertex is the projection of two roots.
+\begin{example} Here are some examples of showing (the projection of) weighted folding of roots systems. \begin{itemize}

+\item The root system of $D_6$ decomposes into proportional (with golden ratio) copies of type $H_3$, as shown in \Cref{fig:D6=2H3}--one in blue and one in orange.
+The middle picture is the $D_6$ root system (which is putting the blue and orange ones together) while each black vertex is the projection of two roots.

 \item the 120 roots of type $H_4$ form the vertex set of a 600 cell.
 And the root systems of type $E_8$ consists of two proportional (with golden ratio) copies of roots systems of type $H_4$, as shown in \Cref{fig:E8=2H4}. \end{itemize} \end{example}